nlchung/nlchung/README.md

 ### Hi!
-I'm Nicole, a Computer Engineering student at the University of Waterloo and I’m constantly learning through various passion projects!
+I'm Nicole, a Computer Engineering student at the University of Waterloo, and I’m constantly learning through various passion projects!

 ## About Me